curityio/vci-pre-authorized-code/README.md

 * a scope called `openid_credential` for authorizing a client to request credentials in general,
 * a verifiable credential called `UniversityDegree` with the user's `address`, `given_name` and `family_name`,
 * a scope called `university_degree` for authorizing a client to request the claims in the university degree,
-* an OAuth client called `wallet` that is allowed to request the credential using [OAuth.tools](https://oauth.tools).
+* an OAuth client called `wallet` that is allowed to request the credential using [OAuth.tools](https://oauth.tools) and the code flow capability.

 ## Configure the Pre-Authorized Code Flow